ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

 {{site.data.keyword.attribute-definition-list}}

 # Creating and deleting a DNS resolution binding
-{: #hub-spoke-resolution-bindings}
+{: #vpe-dns-sharing-resolution-bindings}

-Create a DNS resolution binding between a VPC and a DNS hub VPC so that the DNS hub VPC can resolve the DNS hostnames of Virtual Private Endpoint (VPE) gateways residing on the DNS-shared (spoke) VPC.
+Create a DNS resolution binding between a VPC and a DNS hub VPC so that the DNS hub VPC can resolve the DNS hostnames of Virtual Private Endpoint (VPE) gateways residing on the DNS-shared VPC.
 Keep in mind that VPE gateways bound to the DNS-shared VPCs must also be enabled for resolution binding (the default setting).
 {: shortdesc}

 ## Before you begin